syncfusion-content/asp.netwebforms-docs/aspnet/OlapGauge/Getting-Started.md

 #### Create WCF Services

-1. Right click on the project and select Add > New Folder.
+1. Right-click on the project and select Add > New Folder.
 Name the folder as wcf.
-Let "wcf" folder name be in lower case.
+Let the folder name "wcf" be in lower case.

    ![](Getting-Started_images/Getting-Started_img14.png)

-2. Now right click the wcf folder created and select Add > New Item.
+2. Now right-click the wcf folder created and select Add > New Item.

    ![](Getting-Started_images/Getting-Started_img15.png)